Puerto Vallarta On a Budget

 Outside of town, to the north, there are stretches of beach with golden sand.
 The area also has papaya and mango plantations and small villages.
 To the south of town there is lush, green vegetation and hills that fall into the bay.
 This area also has many small fishing villages, some of which are only accessible with a boat.
 To the east of town are the Sierra Madre Mountains and to the west is the Bay of Banderas.

 ActivitiesMost people head to Puerto Vallarta to relax on the beach, and for this purpose it will not disappoint.
-For those hoping for a more adventurous vacation, there are plenty of options as well.
+For those hoping for a more adventurous vacation, there are plenty of activities and things to do in Puerto Vallarta as well.
 There are some great beaches for surfing, and scuba diving and snorkeling is a favorite activity for many.
 You can also head out of town and enjoy a zip line ride as well as a canopy tour through the jungle.
 Whale watching is also a favorite activity between December in March when you are most likely to spot whales.
 There are also many places around town to play golf, try your hand at parasailing and enjoy some horseback riding.

 Food and DiningThere is an abundance of food options available around town.
 For casual meals and for the budget conscious, there are plenty of taco stands.
-There are also some wonderful rooftop restaurants that offer excellent views of the water, but also come at a higher price.
+There are also some wonderful rooftop and waterfront restaurants that offer excellent views of the water, but also come at a higher price.
+We love La Palapa which isn't too expensive but has nice food and nice views.
 You'll find plenty of beach side restaurants, some are a better quality than others, but in general the seafood is quite delicious and not to be missed.

 TransportationTaxis are a common way to travel around Puerto Vallarta.
 Prices are set and you can find a list of current rates at your hotel.
 You'll find a concentration of taxis around the intersection by the liquor outlet in the Centro District.
 Hotels and travel agencies also offer pickups from the airport, but prices can be high.
 There are two types of taxis at the airport.
 The white federal taxis are available as you exit the airport, but these are expensive.
 If you cross the pedestrian bridge over the highway you can pick up a cheaper yellow taxi.